Is a cheap world cruise actually possible?

 - Walk away from the cruise port, then catch a taxi.

-Some cruise lines, like Norwegian, will have a small fee for certain activities like their longest go-cart track at sea ($6).
-We had to pay it to give it a try.
-We also paid $25 to see their Prohibition burlesque show, which was actually a good deal because it included 5 craft cocktails.
-Beyond those two minimal expenses, all onboard entertainment was entirely complimentary and included during our 2.5 months of cruising.
+Some cruise lines, like Norwegian, do have a small fee for certain activities, such as their longest go-cart track at sea ($6).
+We had to pay it to give that a try.
+We also paid $25 to see their Prohibition burlesque show, which was actually a good deal because it included 5 craft cocktails during the hilarious performance.
+Beyond those two minimal expenses, all onboard entertainment was entirely complimentary and included during the 2.5 months of cruising.